Complete Guide of Things To Do In Beihai

 From 鳄鱼火山口公园, you can work your way up to Shiluokou Beach, and then make your way around the remainder of the island, doing as you please.

-Heading over to the West side, you’ll be treated to Colourful Beach.
+Heading over to the east side, you’ll be treated to Colourful Beach.
 On the right day (more often than not in Weizhou), you’ll enjoy a quite beautiful sunrise here.
 There are plenty of local food stalls around also so you can get your hands on some of the local food treats.

 Stay for a night, and give yourself more time to delve into this wonderful, and rather unknown gem in China.

-Study Chinese on the Beach
+Things to do in Beihai #8 – Study Chinese on the Beach

 We kind of have to say it don’t we…!